Slow to violence, absolute in its use

 Tollam have little contact with other quasi-humans and most of their interactions are internal or with humans.

-Humans: Tollam attitudes toward humans range from curious to ambivalent to dismissive.
-Of the human cultures with which they are familiar, the Selenians and Nehepi are considered curious and tolerable, while the Victrans and Ossandrians are seen as both most challenging and loathsome.
+- Humans: Tollam attitudes toward humans range from curious to ambivalent to dismissive.
+Of the human cultures with which they are familiar, the Selenians and Nehepi are considered tolerable, while the Victrans and Ossandrians are seen as both challenging and slightly contemptible.

 Tollam are generally a bisexual race, with no social aversion to same sex relationships and a general lack of understanding of mono-sexual or monogamous attractions.
 They have no analog to marriage outside the cadre structure.
 They also have no set understanding of gender and the language of Vort is genderless.